Alexandre-Kolobov/Projet_4/README.md

 		4. Quitter le logiciel - to save and close the program

 	4. Quitter le logiciel - to save and close the program

+How to generate and check an flake8 html report:
+	Please use this command in your prompt : flake8 --format=html --htmldir=flake8-report
+	This will generate a new html report in flake8-report repository.
+	To open it, plase use your web browser to open the file index.html